 - 1 tbsp of Butter

 - 2.5 tbsp of Bourbon

 - 2 tsp of Chipotle Puree or your favorite Hot Sauce

-Preheat your Oklahoma Joe Highland Smoker to 275F indirect cooking.
+- Preheat your Oklahoma Joe Highland Smoker to 275F indirect cooking.
 Add wood chunks for extra smoke flavor if desired.

-- Next, add the rest of the glaze ingredients and let simmer, stirring occasionally, until it has thickened.
+- Next, add the remaining glaze ingredients and let simmer, stirring occasionally, until it has thickened.
 Once done, pull off and let cool for 5 minutes.

-Add the bacon to the smoker and cook for about 25-35 minutes or until the outside has begun to caramelize and the fat begins to render.
+- Add the bacon to the smoker and cook for about 25-35 minutes or until the outside has begun to caramelize and the fat begins to render.

-When done, pull the bacon out and let cool for 5-10 minutes (please let cool as it can be very hot!).
+- When done, pull the bacon out and let cool for 5-10 minutes (please let cool as it can be very hot!).
 Top with sliced jalapeños and enjoy!